-Super policy

-Ordinary policy
+Super policy Ordinary policy What it does What it does

-If we have paid a Total or Partial Disability benefit for a life insured Partial Disability benefit for a for more than 12 consecutive months, we increase the monthly benefit for the purpose of calculating the claim payments by the lesser of:

-- the indexation factor or - 5%

-on each anniversary of the date benefits first started to accrue.
+Disability benefit for a life insured for more than 12 consecutive months, we increase the monthly benefit for the purpose of calculating the claim payments by the lesser of: Partial Disability benefit for a life insured for more than 12 consecutive months, we increase the monthly benefit and any super continuance monthly benefit for the the indexation factor or 5% on each anniversary of the date benefits first started to accrue.

-If we have paid a Total or life insured for more than 12 consecutive months, we increase the monthly benefit and any super continuance monthly benefit for the purpose of calculating the claim payments by the indexation factor on each anniversary of the date benefits first started to accrue.
+If we have paid a Total or Partial Disability benefit for a life insured for more than 12 consecutive months, we increase the monthly benefit and any super continuance monthly benefit for the purpose of calculating the claim payments by the indexation factor on each anniversary of the date benefits first started to accrue.